AppleGreen Cottage

 Not sure whether to use Decovil Light or Decovil Heavy in your bag project?
 You're not alone.
 They sound similar, but they do very different jobs in bagmaking.

 I'll show you the difference between Decovil Light vs Decovil Heavy, what each one is best for, and which one makes the most sense for beginner bagmakers.
-If you want better bag structure without making your project bulky or frustrating to sew, this will help.
+If you want better bag structure without making your project bulky or frustrating to sew, this will help a lot.

 Decovil Light and Decovil Heavy close-up for bag interfacing comparison.